timyiu478/concurrenct-webserver/README.md

 We use `httperf` to simulate multiple clients making requests to the server.
 Since the `spin.cgi` script is designed to take a 1 second pause, we can use it to test the server's ability to handle concurrent requests.
 We test the following server configurations:

-1. 1000 connections with 100 threads
+1. 100 threads with max 1000 connections
-2. 1000 connections with 100 threads
+2. 10 threads with max 1000 connections

 We expect the config 1 to handle the requests efficiently, while config 2 should struggle due to the limited number of threads.